cycfi/elements/docs/aspects.md

 **Modular:** Elements is very lightweight and extremely modular.
 You compose very fine-grained, flyweight "elements" to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.
-Even the most basic elements such as buttons are composed of even finer elements.

 **Declarative:** Elements exposes a declarative API using modern C++.
 Declarative C++ code tells you *what* rather than *how* (imperative, i.e.